kaoyuhung/MIPS-Pipelined-CPU/README.md

 # mips-pipelined-cpu
-This GitHub repository contains an implementation of a MIPS pipelined CPU using the Verilog hardware description language.
+This GitHub repository contains an implementation of a MIPS pipelined CPU using Verilog.
-The CPU design follows the classic MIPS architecture and leverages pipelining techniques to achieve improved performance by allowing multiple instructions to be executed simultaneously.
+The CPU design follows the classic MIPS architecture and leverages pipelining techniques to achieve improved performance.

 Features:
 MIPS Architecture: The CPU is designed based on the widely used MIPS architecture.
 It supports a subset of MIPS instructions, including arithmetic, logical, memory access, and control flow instructions.